Awards Committee

 4. Nominations for this award, while primarily the responsibility of the Awards Committee members, may be made by an individual member.

-5. The papers which will be considered for this award will consist of papers which have appeared in any issue of the ACMLA Bulletin for the calendar year preceding the conference.
+5. The materials (hereafter referred to as “papers”) which will be considered for this award will consist of papers, exhibitions, or other scholarly works which have appeared in any issue of the ACMLA Bulletin for the 2 calendar years preceding the conference.

-7. Only papers of sufficient length, appearing in the Bulletin, which are not regular features, but are instead feature articles, will be considered for this award.
+7. Only papers appearing in the Bulletin, which are not regular features, but are instead feature articles, will be considered for this award.
 Continued articles and co-authored articles shall be given full consideration.

 8. Articles which are eligible by the above clauses shall be further screened by subject matter.
 Only articles which made a solid contribution to map librarianship, curatorship or archiveship, including cartobibliographies, shall be considered for this award.

 9. The Awards Committee and its appointees, shall weigh the degree of originality, uniqueness of subject matter and the depth of research involved in the papers under consideration.
-The complexity of subject matter, the presentation of such by the author, and technical qualities such as grammatical construction, should all be considered.
+The complexity of subject matter, the presentation of such by the author, and qualities such as style, should all be considered, with an understanding that there are differences in linguistic and cultural styles.
+A diversity of voices should be considered.

 10. Papers nominated for this award, which fit the above criteria to the satisfaction of the Awards Committee, shall then be subject to evaluation by a person or persons who are not normally members of the Committee.